If you're having a dispute with a neighbour, there are things you can do to try to resolve it including:

 - barking dogs

 Try talking to your neighbour about the problem first.
-If this doesn't work, you could suggest mediation or speak to your neighbour's landlord.
+If this does not work, you could suggest mediation or speak to your neighbour's landlord.

 If none of these things work, you can contact your local council about the problem.